• Skip to primary navigation

 Instructions

-• Cut pineapples and bananas into 1" chunks, transfer to sheet pay lined with parchment paper and freeze in a single layer for about 1 hour, or until completely frozen.
-(Note: if you are making this ahead of time, you can transfer the frozen fruit to a large freezer bag or container once frozen)
+• Cut pineapples and bananas into 1" chunks, transfer to a sheet tray lined with parchment paper and freeze in a single layer for about 1 hour, or until completely frozen.

-• In a high powered blender, add the blue spirulina powder, frozen pineapple, frozen banana, coconut milk and vanilla extract to the blender.
+• In a high powered blender, add the blue spirulina powder, frozen pineapple, frozen banana, coconut milk, and vanilla extract.
 Blend until completely smooth, adding a bit more coconut milk as needed until you have a thick frozen smoothie texture.

 • Divide the smoothie into 2 bowls, then top with granola, fresh strawberries, fresh bananas, and a drizzle of honey.
 Enjoy!